buildthick/BuildMyCreditApp/SimDescription.md

    offers_cards -- for open actions
-   user -- for budget and loan permissions cycle number from UI -- to determine the length of the simulation
+   user -- for budget and loan permissions cycle number from UI -- to determine the length of the simulation user_openAndCloseAdjustments -- for those respective actions
-4. They store these in the SimulationState file
+3. They store these in the SimulationState file
-5. tickOneMonth applies the logic from pay/open/close/use files on a single-cycle basis, "running" the simulation
+4. tickOneMonth applies the logic from pay/open/close/use files on a single-cycle basis, "running" the simulation
-6. Results get pushed to SimulationState file, which loops data into deltaLogs at the stocks_conso level and updates aggregate metrics with timestamp (no deltaLogs needed)
+5. Results get pushed to SimulationState file, which loops data into deltaLogs at the stocks_conso level and updates aggregate metrics with timestamp (no deltaLogs needed)
-7. SimulationState keeps a record of the current cycle and stops when cycle number reached
+6. SimulationState keeps a record of the current cycle and stops when cycle number reached